A-09581

 Enforcement Authority

-Department of Labor, through the Commissioner.
+The Commissioner of Labor enforces reporting requirements.
 Enforcement is agency-initiated.
-Upon notice of a violation, the covered business has ninety days to cure the violation to the satisfaction of the Commissioner.
-If cured, the Commissioner shall waive or reduce applicable penalties.
+Upon notice of a violation, the covered business has a 90-day cure period to resolve the violation to the commissioner's satisfaction.
+If cured within 90 days, the commissioner shall waive or reduce applicable penalties.
 No private right of action is created.

 Penalties

-Civil penalty of not more than $500 per day for each day the covered business remains in violation of the reporting requirements.
-If the violation is cured within a 90-day cure period to the Commissioner's satisfaction, the Commissioner shall waive or reduce applicable penalties.
+Civil penalty of not more than $500 per day for each day a covered business remains in violation of the reporting requirements.
+If the violation is cured within 90 days of notice, the commissioner shall waive or reduce the applicable penalties.

 Who Is Covered